Hamza098-code/Morocco-Water-Stress-Prediction/README.md

 The model successfully predicts the dam filling rates with a low Mean Absolute Error (MAE), demonstrating a strong correlation between rolling rainfall averages and water storage levels.

 ---
-*Author: Hamza [Your Last Name] - Master in Mathematical & Digital Engineering*
+*Author: LBOUKHARI Hamza - Master in Mathematical & Digital Engineering*